Ghasak/CPP_APIs/docs/tipes_and_tricks.md

 The following tips and tricks are generally common for professional C++ code writing.

+## Allocation on Heap

+1. To allocate a `cstyle` list on the heap, we use the pointer obtained through the `keyword`, and this also applies to any other data structure or container that is memory-managed, such as `std::vector` and `std::string`.

+- There are so many benefits of allocating variables on heap, Here is a list of the one I know so far:

+  - I don't know the size of the array at compilation time, hence I need to prepare the size as a user input during runtime.
+Then, the program will accept any user input size if the user chooses to enter it manually.

+  - Create your data container (array, string..etc.) to still alive out of the scope that it is been created in, which will offer us more contorl

 ## Pointers

 1. It does not make sense to perform a pointer-arithmetics on an `object pointer` as it